 Mabon Rituals to Try at Home

 The most common fall equinox celebration is a lavish feast with friends and family.
-It’s best to use as many locally sourced and homegrown ingredients as possible.
+It’s best to use as many locally sourced and homegrown in-season ingredients as possible.
 If you don’t have a garden of your own, consider visiting your local farmer’s market or roadside stands in the countryside.

 One of the easiest traditions is using this time to decorate your home for autumn.
 Light candles; cut fresh fall flowers; decorate with pine cones, acorns, and gourds; set chrysanthemums on your porch steps.